eddow/muttml/README.md

 Pounce-TS is a minimal, performant framework for building reactive web applications.
 It combines the simplicity of direct DOM manipulation with the power of automatic reactivity, two-way binding, and component-based architecture.

+Redoing one was done to have something simple, who is simply reactive without hacks (`reactive(...)` is enough) and still keep a simple and intuitive way of describing relations with no need to have two names per state for example.

 ## 🌟 Features

 - **🚀 Lightweight**: No virtual DOM, minimal overhead